bachmanna/pycef/README.md

   Also build automation of CEF from sources.
 * Unit tests
 * Lots of new CEF API exposed
-* Improvements to Core - in source docs, modular code with better structure will be easier to work with for contributors
+* Improvements to Core - in source docs and modular code with better structure that will make easier to work with for contributors
 * CI builds with Travis and AppVeyor

 ## API draft